pronamic/wp-orbis/readme.txt

 Tested up to: 3.0
 Stable tag: 0.2.3

-This plugin creates an intranet environment in WordPress
+This plugin creates an intranet environment in WordPress.

 == Description ==